Garden Club of York makes it easy to be involved

 RANDOM ACTS OF BEAUTY

-SCHOLARSHIP committee members are responsible to evaluate scholarship applicants, select recipients, forward winning applications to the Garden Club Federation of Pennsylvania scholarship chair for further consideration for additional scholarships, present winners to the membership at the Annual Spring Luncheon, manages scholarship information that is distributed to High Schools in York County, and the information presented on social media.
+SCHOLARSHIP committee members are responsible to evaluate scholarship applicants, select recipients and forward winning applications to the Garden Club Federation of Pennsylvania scholarship chair for further consideration for additional scholarships.
+The committee manages scholarship information that is distributed to High Schools in York County and the information presented on social media.
 Members encourage donations and raise funds to support additional scholarships that have not been budgeted for.
+The scholarships are awarded to the winners at the Annual Spring Luncheon.

 SPRING LUNCHEON & SPECIAL EVENTS